Parasites may accumulate in spleens of asymptomatic individuals infected with malaria

-Category: Climate Hits: 2Malaria, a disease caused mainly by the parasites Plasmodium falciparum and Plasmodium vivax, is associated with over 400,000 deaths each year.
+Category: Climate Hits: 5Malaria, a disease caused mainly by the parasites Plasmodium falciparum and Plasmodium vivax, is associated with over 400,000 deaths each year.
 Previously, the spleen was assumed to mostly play a role in parasite destruction, as it eliminates malaria parasites after antimalarial treatment.
 A new study suggests that in chronic P. vivax infections, malaria parasites survive and replicate via a previously undetected lifecycle within the spleen.

 Read more https://www.sciencedaily.com/releases/2021/06/210601152002.htm